 Low-Carb Mediterranean Spaghetti Squash Sauteed with Vegetables and Feta (Video)

 Low-Carb Mediterranean Spaghetti Squash Sauteed with Vegetables and Feta starts with roasted spaghetti squash that’s combined with mushrooms, zucchini, tomatoes, olives, artichoke hearts, and Feta!
-Check out Spaghetti Squash Recipes to find more recipes like this one.
+Check out Meatless Monday Recipes to find more recipes like this one.

 Watch the video to see if you’d like to make Low-Carb Mediterranean Spaghetti Squash Sauteed with Vegetables and Feta!

 I think most bloggers would agree that one very fun thing about writing a blog is getting nice e-mails and comments from readers.
 And sometimes those very nice readers will send you recipes that you love and plan to make over and over, which makes the nice e-mails even better.
 This amazing recipe for Mediterranean Spaghetti Squash with Vegetables and Feta came from a nice reader named Joyce.
 She described the recipe to me and said if it sounded like something I’d like to try she would take a stab at writing up the recipe, and oh boy, did I ever want to try it.

 Jake and I made this late in the afternoon on a long cooking day, making only a few minimal changes to Joyce’s recipe, and before the night was over I had polished off all my share of the leftovers!
 Even if you’re not wild about spaghetti squash, if you like the other flavors here I’m willing to bet you’ll like it as much as we did.